National Security Agency (Bahrain): Post- Arab Spring and Aftermath

 After the attempted overthrow of the Bahraini Government and assistance from neighbouring GCC states to support the Bahraini Government (Peninsula Shield Force) during the Arab Spring, the NSA's role in defending the country from foreign perils become more imperative as Iranian efforts to export its revolution to Bahrain intensified since the establishment of the Islamic Republic of Iran and the toppling of the Shah, as Iran considered Bahrain as a part of Iranian Soveringty.
 Despite this, the NSA remains consistent in swaying Iranian attempts to incite serious violence in the country.
 Attempts of this includes a series of supporting its proxy groups in Bahrain as well as attempts to smuggle weaponry inside Bahrain, these litany of terrorist attacks extend as late as 2018, when Bahraini Officer Hisham Alhammadi was murdered in a blaze of gunfire and the affiliates were arrested at sea, Al-Ashtar Brigades claimed responsibility, precedently, in the Karranah Blast which killed a Police officer and injuring 7 others after a home made bomb was detonated in Karranah Village and the culprits were also arrested.

 Furthermore, it has been speculated that after the Abraham Accords, Bahrain and Israel enhanced relations in many fields, including intelligence agencies, signing a security cooperation agreement and training Mossad agents in the Kingdom for both countries to receive mutual benefits on behalf of security.

+During the 2026 Iran war, an NSA officer was sentenced to life imprisonment in June over the death of a detainee arrested for expressing support for Iran.